khangchung15/dotfiles/README.md

 Congrats, you have been convinced that Arch is superior.
 Now let's install Arch Linux

 ## Installation Guide: Base Arch Installation
 1. If dual boot with Windows (change between Arch and Windows), then go to Disc Management and allocate more free space for Arch Linux (minimum 50GB recommended).
-If only Arch, then skip to step 2
+If you only want Arch, then skip to step 2
 2. Install Etcher, Rufus, or Ventoy to make bootable USB.
 I used Rufus for Arch
 3. Install ISO file from archlinux.org/download | Scroll all the way down and find your country (This only helps download faster, actual files are all the same)
 4. Go to BIOS/UEFI (can be entered via "Recovery Options" (if on Windows) or a shortcut varies depends on motherboard companies